-Families can talk about the ongoing fascination with talking animals.
-Why do you think so many movies have animal main characters?
+Families can talk about our ongoing fascination with talking animals.
+Why do you think so many movies like The Nut Job have animal main characters?
 What are some of your favorite animal movies?

-What is this movie's message about friendship and community?
+What is the movie's message about friendship and community?
 What does it mean to be part of a community that looks out for one another?